elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```

 We can see that Pandas has kindly pulled out the header row and used it to name the columns.
-The first column gives the name of the gene, and the remaining columns represent individual samples.
+The first column gives the name of each gene, and the remaining columns represent individual samples.

-We will also needs some corresponding metadata, including the sample information and the gene lengths.
+We will also need some corresponding metadata, including the sample information and the gene lengths.

 ```python
 # Sample names